How to Activate:

 - Make sure to choose the same country as your store country found in Steam account details.

-- The automated system will add your Steam account to friend-list.
+- The automated system will add your Steam account to the friend-list.
 Please accept it.

 - After you accept the friend request, it will send you your purchased game as a gift.